joebrandes/lazyvim-config/README.md

 Clone the starter

 ```
-git clone https://github.com/LazyVim/starter ~/.config/nvim
+git clone https://github.com/joebrandes/lazyvim-config ~/.config/nvim
 ```

-Remove the .git folder, so you can add it to your own repo later
+**Don't** Remove the .git folder, so you can add it to your own repo later

 ```
-rm -rf ~/.config/nvim/.git
+# rm -rf ~/.config/nvim/.git
 ```

 Start Neovim!